awsdocs/aws-systems-manager-user-guide/doc_source/param-create-cli.md

 **Note**
 You can manually create a parameter with an encrypted value\.
 In this case, because the value is already encrypted, you don’t have to choose the `SecureString` parameter type\.
 If you do choose `SecureString`, your parameter will be doubly encrypted\.

 By default, all `SecureString` values are displayed as cipher\-text\.
-To decrypt a `SecureString` value, a user must have permission to call the KMS [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) API action\.
-For information about configuring KMS access control, see [Authentication and Access Control for AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/control-access.html) in the *AWS Key Management Service Developer Guide*\.
+To decrypt a `SecureString` value, a user must have permission to call the AWS KMS [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) API action\.
+For information about configuring AWS KMS access control, see [Authentication and Access Control for AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/control-access.html) in the *AWS Key Management Service Developer Guide*\.

 ## Create a multi\-line parameter \(AWS CLI\)<a name="param-create-cli-multiline"></a>